 Treacherous Advisor: Leads the government coup to outst President Midcrid from power, with help from Kenneth Garret and Mitsuko Isurugi

-Unwitting Pawn: Arteil Steinbeck sets up Graien to witness the Steel Dragon Battle Group's "coup" and gets himself in the way of the fleeing battleships, killing him off, so Steinbeck can frame the Battle Group for assassinating the president and taking full command of the Gaia Sabers.
+Unwitting Pawn: Arteil sets up Graien to witness the Steel Dragon Battle Group's "coup" and gets himself in the way of the fleeing battleships, killing him off, so Steinbeck can frame the Battle Group for assassinating the President and taking full command of the Gaia Sabers.

 Well-Intentioned Extremist: Graien believes the Earth requires a more militant government in hopes to combat extraterrestrials, hence why he sees the "Shield of Aegis" decreed by Midcrid as pointless, whereas the "Sword of Harpe" is necessary.
 This culminates with the creation of the Gaia Sabers.

-Wild Card: While Nibhal was still aligned with Graien and the current government, most fans tended to believe he had his own agenda.
+Wild Card: While Nibhal was still aligned with Graien and his government, most fans tended to believe he had his own agenda.
 The most popular theory was he's an agent installed by the Zuvorg Alliance to keep an eye on humanity's activities.